EmrhT/terraform-aws-iam/env/README.md

 devops, network and security.
 3. IAM policies are attached to IAM groups in management account to enable them assume roles in dev account.
 4. Dev account folder has following resources;
-    a.
-IAM resource policies that enable IAM principals (roles and services) to consume AWS resources.
+  * IAM resource policies that enable IAM principals (roles and services) to consume AWS resources.
 They are either AWS-managed, job role or custom.
-    b.
-IAM roles to grant access to users in the management account.
+  * IAM roles to grant access to users in the management account.

 # Usage
 1. First, execute terraform init --> plan --> apply under management/iam folder as a user with required permissions to create IAM users and groups under management account.